-This Annual Report of Teekay Corporation on Form 20-F for the year ended December 31, 2023 (or Annual Report) should be read in conjunction with the consolidated financial statements and accompanying notes included in this Annual Report.
+This Annual Report of Teekay Corporation Ltd. on Form 20-F for the year ended December 31, 2024 (or Annual Report) should be read in conjunction with the consolidated financial statements and accompanying notes included in this Annual Report.

-Unless otherwise indicated, references in this Annual Report to "Teekay," "the Company," "we," "us" and "our" and similar terms refer to Teekay Corporation and its subsidiaries.
+Unless otherwise indicated, references in this Annual Report to "Teekay," "the Company," "we," "us" and "our" and similar terms refer to Teekay Corporation Ltd. and its subsidiaries.
 References in this Annual Report to "Teekay Tankers" refer to our subsidiary, Teekay Tankers Ltd. (NYSE: TNK).
-In addition, references in this Annual Report to "Altera" refer to Altera Infrastructure L.P., previously known as Teekay Offshore Partners L.P.
-(NYSE: TOO), which was a subsidiary of Teekay Corporation until September 2017, and an equity-accounted investment until May 2019, and to "Seapeak" refer to Seapeak LLC (NYSE: SEAL), previously known as Teekay LNG Partners L.P.
-(NYSE: TGP) (or Teekay LNG Partners), which was a subsidiary of Teekay Corporation until January 2022.
+In addition, references in this Annual Report to "Seapeak" refer to Seapeak LLC (NYSE: SEAL), previously known as Teekay LNG Partners L.P.
+(NYSE: TGP) (or Teekay LNG Partners), which was a subsidiary of Teekay Corporation Ltd. until January 2022.
 References to the "Teekay Gas Business" refer to the following, prior to their sale by Teekay to Stonepeak Partners L.P. and Seapeak in January 2022: Teekay's general partner interest in Teekay LNG Partners; all of Teekay LNG Partners' common units held by Teekay; and certain subsidiaries of Teekay that collectively contained the shore-based management operations of Teekay LNG Partners and certain of its joint ventures.